freenas/freenas-docs/userguide/freenas_install.rst

 extension or AMD-V/VT-x is disabled in the system BIOS.

 .. note:: If you receive a kernel panic when booting into the ISO, stop the virtual machine.
-Then, go to System and check the box "Enable IO APIC".
+Then, go to "System" and check the box "Enable IO APIC".

 To configure the network adapter, go to